 If a golfer swings a 9.5° Driver at 90 mph, the total distance will be 229 yards.
 If a 12° Driver is used, the total distance would be 245 yards.

 If you are a beginner or an occasional golfer, select the highest loft available.

 Total Distance in Yards for Carry + Roll

 Chart courtesy of Tom Wishon Golf Technology

 One of the least scrutinized factors in golf clubs is the grip size.
-Large manufacturers build stock clubs that have only one size grip, mens standard (or womens standard).
+Large manufacturers build stock clubs with only one size grip, mens standard (or womens standard).
 The problem is that the grip is the only part of the club that you actually have some physical contact.
-It is your only link to the club.
-For this reason, Condor Golf considers it be one of the biggest factors in any purchase of golf clubs (either buying off the rack standard clubs, or completely custom fit and manufactured clubs).
+For this reason, we consider it be one of the biggest factors in fitting of golf clubs.

 No two golfers hold the club the same way.
 Ninety-nine out of a hundred golfers have grips that are not suited to their hand size and position of hands on the grip.
 Once a club has the proper size, the golfer realizes how important it is.